 Cats with poor oral health can suffer stomatitis, a painful inflammation of the mouth's mucous membranes.
 Signs of feline stomatitis include halitosis, inflamed gums, and swelling of throat tissues.
 Advanced feline stomatitis can make it difficult for cats to eat and swallow.
 Cats with stomatitis may also have tooth resorption, a condition involving inflamed gums growing into or engulfing the tooth.

-How Do We Perform a Pet Dental Exam?
+How Do We Perform a Pet Dental Prophy?

 - Loose, broken or chipped teeth

 - Gum infections

 - Bleeding gums

 - Any abnormalities in the mouth

 Causes of Dental Problems in Dogs and Cats

 Cheaper, generic pet food typically contains high amounts of fillers such as soy glutens and corn that leave tooth-decaying particles on teeth.
 Although pets should have their teeth professionally cleaned at least once a year to avoid dental issues, a rapid development of tooth decay and gum disease is clearly associated with highly processed dog and cat food.
 Feeding your pet protein-rich food that does not contain fillers may help reduce the risk of periodontitis or stomatitis in pets.

 Bring Your Pets to Our Veterinarians in the West End for Pet Dental Services